1args/PostIt/README.md

 *(description and project in progress)*

+### Description

+The project is a blogging platform.
+Each user can share their impressions, ideas, etc. by creating posts and writing comments.

+### Architecture

 The project uses the default layered architecture, divided into the following levels:

 - **Api** is responsible for interacting with external sources.